 “You didn’t kill him, though.”

-“I made him give me all his knowledge.
-Having more books to recommend was the only thing keeping him alive.”
+“I made him give me his knowledge.
+Recommending books was the only thing keeping him alive.”

-“You can’t blame yourself.
-You were the best aspect of life for someone obviously struggling with mental illness.”
+“You were the best aspect of life for someone obviously struggling with mental illness.”

-Dan bit his third sandwich, but suddenly lost his appetite.
-“Anyway, you can understand why school was difficult for me that year.
-The worst of it was late May, when…”
+Dan bit his sandwich, but suddenly lost his appetite.
+“Anyway, you can understand why school was difficult that year.
+The worst was in late May, when…”